 As for the story, it is certainly a good topic from a religious as well as a secular viewpoint.
 There are bad priests and good, so the Catholic church is not being singled out, although it is the prime offender.
 Readers who are fascinated by medical issues will be engaged, as well as those interested in the police investigation of criminal activities (The author is a retired civilian member of the RCMP).

 As I mentioned earlier, the story itself left me a little disappointed, like a meal that looks and smells good but lacks real flavour.
 Operation Wormwood is what I would classify as a “cozy mystery” for there is no profanity or sex in the story at all.
 It might be rated PG-13 due to the nature of the crimes committed, however.
 There is a certain amount of good, thriller-type darkness to the story, but I believe with a little more depth in some of the characters and a few more plot lines followed (such as the Minister of Health who is a pedophile and attempts to hinder the research from getting national attention), there would have been an excellent book to read.
 Nevertheless, I rather liked it, and I’m sure most readers will too.

-*Please note if you choose to purchase this book through Amazon using the link below I will receive a small commission at no extra cost to you.
+*Please note if you choose to purchase this book (or Kindle edition) through Amazon using the link below I will receive a small commission at no extra cost to you.
 If you cannot see the Amazon ad below (if you are using an ad blocker, for instance) here is the link: https://amzn.to/2xcRNyW Thanks!